RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Numerical experiments

 \end{example}

-\begin{example} Next, we run the Riccati solvers for the well-known benchmark examples \bench{CHIP} and \bench{FLOW}.
+\begin{example} Next, we run the Riccati solvers for the well-known benchmark example \bench{CHIP}.
 All coefficient matrices for the Riccati equation are taken as they are found in the Oberwolfach Model Reduction Benchmark Collection \cite{Obe05}.
 Here we solve the generalized Riccati equation \eqref{lrcf:eq:gen-riccati}.

 The cost of precomputing shifts is very high in case of \bench{CHIP}.
-One fact not shown in the table is that all algorithms which compute shifts dynamically have already solved the Riccati equation before those using precomputed shifts have even started.
+One fact not shown in the table is that all algorithms which compute shifts dynamically have already solved the Riccati equation before ``RADI -- Penzl'' has even started.

-\bench{FLOW} shows the benefit of efficient dynamical shift computation.
-While all methods (apart from ``RADI -- Penzl'') need approximately the same number of iterations, those that can compute shifts quickly (``RADI -- Ham, $\ell=2p, 6p$'' and ``RADI -- Ham+Opt, $\ell=2p$'') are the fastest.
-On the other hand, the version with residual minimizing shifts does not converge for $\ell=6p, \infty$: it quickly reaches the relative residual of about $10^{-10}$, and then gets stuck by continually using shifts very close to zero.
-We have not observed such behavior with residual Hamiltonian shifts. \end{example}